 version of the worksheets can be downloaded from our Forms page; hard copy versions of the worksheets can be picked up in the Office of Student

-Services, Reid 338.
-We recommend that you download and save a copy of your option
+Services, Jabs Hall Room 124.
+We recommend that you download and save a copy of your

-worksheet to your personal computer.
-At the end of each semester, fill in your grades
+option worksheet to your personal computer.
+At the end of each semester, fill in your

 plan for your remaining semesters.